wazuh/wazuh-documentation/source/installation-guide/index.rst

 .. note::
-  If you need to upgrade any of the Wazuh components you need to check the :ref:`Upgrade guide <upgrade_guide>`​.
+  To upgrade any of the Wazuh components you need to check the :ref:`Upgrade guide <upgrade_guide>`​.

 Wazuh agent deployment